mitadian/bostonhouse_prediction/README.md

 | black    | float64|
 | lstat    | float64|
 | medv     | float64|
+MEDV is the median value of owner-occupied homes in $1,000s.
+It represents the typical house price in a neighborhood, ignoring extreme outliers, and is the target variable we predict using features such as the number of rooms, crime rate, and proximity to the river.

 # Executive Summary

 (right into the juicy price)

 # Insight Deep Dive